-Building on its unrivaled histopathology platforms, CellCarta offers a suite of well-established and emerging molecular platforms, leveraging a unique combination of expertise, quality, and efficiency.
-Importantly, our scientists and board-certified pathologists can integrate numerical molecular data with visual morphological information to maximize the information extracted from clinical trial samples.
+CellCarta offers a suite of well-established and emerging molecular platforms, leveraging a unique combination of expertise, quality, and efficiency.
+Importantly, our scientists and board-certified pathologists can integrate numerical molecular data with visual morphological information obtained from our histopathology platforms to maximize the information extracted from clinical trial samples.

 Our laboratories can support the handling and analysis of various specimen types, and our analytical validation process is thorough and supported by partnerships with various reagent manufacturers.
 Keeping your downstream applications in mind, our team also provides guidance on specimen collection and management.